nathangeffen/ziggie/README.md

 Ziggie is a Python package for infectious disease modelling.

-The macro module facilitates compartmental modelling using difference equations, or macro models.
+The macro module facilitates compartmental modelling using difference equations (i.e. macro models).

 ## Quick start